-C. Classification of Production Plant
+- 1 - C. Production Plant Classification

-Q. PLEASE DESCRIBE HOW THE COMPANY CLASSIFIES AND ALLOCATES PRODUCTION PLANT COSTS.
+2 Q. PLEASE DESCRIBE THE COMPANY'S PRODUCTION PLANT 3 CLASSIFICATION METHODS.

-9 A. The Company classifies all of its fixed production plant costs as being entirely 10 demand-related, and allocates such costs to classes based on each classes' 11 contribution to test year 4CP demand.30
+A. The Company classifies all of its fixed production plant costs as being entirely demandrelated and allocates such costs to classes based on each classes' contribution to test year 12 CP demand.12

-12 Q. PLEASE EXPLAIN THE CONCERNS YOU HAVE WITH THE COMPANY'S 13 PRODUCTION PLANT CLASSIFICATION.
+7 Q. PLEASE EXPLAIN THE CONCERNS YOU HAVE WITH THE COMPANY'S 8 PRODUCTION PLANT CLASSIFICATION.

-I disagree with the Company's classification of production plant assets since it assumes that the only purpose of these assets is to support maximum system demands.
-Such an assumption is inconsistent with the dual role these production/generation assets play in serving both peak demand and low cost energy requirements for off-peak periods on the Company's system.
-Equally important is the fact that the Company's proposed classification ignores the significant portion of its current production plant in service that is associated with renewable generation assets, which provide very limited capacity benefits and should not be exclusively classified as demand related.
+9 A. I disagree with the Company's classification of production plant assets since it assumes 10 that the only purpose of these assets is to support maximum system demands.
+Such an assumption is inconsistent with the dual role these production/generation assets play in 11 serving both peak demand and low-cost energy requirements for off-peak periods on the 12 Equally important is the fact that the Company's proposed 13 Company's system. classification ignores the significant portion of its current production plant in service that 14 is associated with renewable generation assets, which provide very limited capacity 15 16 benefits and should not be exclusively classified as demand related.

-- Q. HOW DOES THE COMPANY'S PROPOSED PRODUCTION PLANT CLASSIFICATION DIFFER FROM HOW THESE ASSETS ARE USED IN PRACTICE? - A. Electric generation units ("EGUs") are typically viewed as serving both energy and 4 5 demand/capacity needs of a utility.
-The exact degree of this demand/energy split, 6 however, varies by individual utility depending on its composition of generation plants and the role each generating plant plays in system dispatch.
-Historically, 7 "baseload" generation units were used to serve steady, consistent, multi-hour 8 energy loads, whereas natural gas turbines and other "peakers" were used as 9 demand changed in any given day.
-It is not uncommon, therefore, to develop 10 composite energy and demand allocators that represent this mixed use and 11 classification.
-12 - Q. HAVE OTHER REGULATORY AGENCIES RECOGNIZED THIS JOINT ENERGY AND DEMAND ROLE FOR PRODUCTION PLANT ASSETS?
+Q. HOW DOES THE COMPANY'S PROPOSED PRODUCTION PLANT CLASSIFICATION DIFFER FROM HOW THESE ASSETS ARE USED IN PRACTICE?

+A. Electric generation units, or EGUs, are typically viewed as serving both energy and demand/capacity needs of a utility.
+The exact degree of this demand/energy split, however, varies by individual utility depending on its composition of generation plants and the role each generation plant plays in system dispatch.
+Historically, "baseload" generation units were used to serve steady, consistent, multi-hour energy loads, whereas natural gas turbines and other "peakers" were used as demand changed in any given day.
+It is not uncommon, therefore, to develop composite energy and demand allocators that represent this mixed use and classification.

+6 Q. HAVE OTHER REGULATORY AGENCIES RECOGNIZED THIS JOINT 7 ENERGY AND DEMAND ROLE FOR PRODUCTION PLANT ASSETS?

 A. Yes.
-The Michigan Public Service Commission ("MPSC") has recognized that energy loads are an important contributing factor of production plant costs and has classified a portion of these production costs as energy-related.31 In a 2015 review of cost of service allocations for DTE Electric Company ("DTE Electric"), the MPSC explained that a utility does not design generation to meet the needs of its various customer types for only a few hours of the year, but rather utilizes a variety of generators to both provide sufficient capacity and provide low-cost energy to customers.
+The Michigan Public Service Commission ("MPSC") has recognized that energy loads are an important contributing factor of production plant costs and have classified a portion of these production costs as energy-related.13 In a 2015 review of cost of service allocations for DTE Electric Company ("DTE Electric"), the MPSC explained that a utility does not design generation to meet the needs of its various customer types for only a few hours of the year, but rather, utilizes a variety of generators to both provide sufficient capacity and provide low-cost energy to customers: